RimeCoOfficial/RimeCoOfficial.github.io/_pages/email/unsubscribed.md

 </p>

 <p>
     Didn't mean to do this?
-You can re-subscribe to Rime emails via the "Email Preferences" section of the <a href="anchor"></a>('settings/notifications', 'Account Settings page.
+You can re-subscribe to Rime emails via the "Email Preferences" section of the <a href="{{ site.url }}/settings/notifications">Account Settings</a> page.
 </p>